 There is no ‘best’ whistle to stop barking!

-But there are some great whistles that you can use in combination with training to stop your dog from barking.
-Join me as I share my most recommended whistles…
+But there are some great whistles that you can use in combination with training to stop your dog from barking – which I shared earlier in this review!

 What are the different types of dog whistles?